NuttaneeKnight/ServiceNow/servicePortal.md

 # Modular !! stands by itself
 - Portal A Page 1, Page 2 with Theme A
 - Portal B shares Page 1 and PAge 3 with Theme A
 # Service Portal Tools
 - Branding Editor
-- PAge Designer
-- PAge Editor
-- Widget Editor

-# Platform View of Records
-- Every record can be uppdated from the platform view
-- You don't need to use the Service Portal tools, but they typically provide a better experience

-# Branding Editor
-- Modify titles, logos, colors
-- Similar to WordPress
-- Very easy ro use

-# Service Portal Tools
-- Branding Editor
 - Page Designer